 - i.
 ISA will be entitled potentially to an additional payment from the ISA Contractor ("ETR normalization levy") if the contractor's ETR on operations in the Area falls below the ETR range prevailing in respect of land-based mining of the same or similar minerals. - ii.
-As proposed by the AG, this additional ETR normalization levy will come into force five years after the first day of Commercial Production the provisional timing of when ISA Contractors are expected to depreciate their initial capital investment, scale up technology and establish an ecosystem of suppliers. - iii.
-To minimize additional administrative burden on the ISA, ETR normalization reviews for each ISA Contractor should take place every five years based on the ETR range determined by the Economic Planning Commission (see paragraph 10 below). - iv.
-Twelve months before the start of Commercial Production, the ISA Contractor will submit to the ISA a detailed disclosure of the corporate structure used to conduct activities in the Area (including the entity that will hold the ISA Exploitation Contract, its subsidiaries, sister companies and third-party companies involved in the Contractor activities in the Area). - v.
-Following the start of Commercial Production and on an annual basis, the ISA Contractor will submit to the ISA its audited accounts for the operations in the Area. - vi.
-Every five years starting with the 11th year of Commercial Production, the contractor will disclose to the ISA all payments made to the Sponsoring State(s) (e.g., production-linked fees, administration fees, taxes, levies or royalties) and payments received from the Sponsoring State(s) (e.g., R&D credits, government finance or guarantees, etc) related to the contractor's exploitation activities in the Area during the preceding five-year ETR normalization period.
-To increase the confidence level in contractor disclosure, the ISA could require the Sponsoring State(s) to verify ISA Contractor disclosure on net payments to the Sponsoring State(s).
+Twelve months before the start of Commercial Production, the ISA Contractor will submit to the ISA a detailed disclosure of the corporate structure used to conduct activities in the Area (including the entity that will hold the ISA Exploitation Contract, its subsidiaries, sister companies and third-party companies involved in the Contractor activities in the Area).

-- vii.
-If the ISA Contractor proves to the ISA that their ETR for the preceding five-year ETR normalization period falls within the ETR range prevailing in respect of land-based miners of same or similar minerals, the ISA ETR normalization levy is set to zero.
+- iii.
+Following the start of Commercial Production and on an annual basis, the ISA Contractor will submit to the ISA its audited accounts (based on Pillar Two Model Rules) for the operations in the Area. - iv.
+Every year, the contractor will disclose to the ISA all payments made to the Sponsoring State(s) (e.g., production-linked fees, administration fees, taxes, levies or royalties) and payments received from the Sponsoring State(s) (e.g., R&D credits, government finance or guarantees, etc) related to the contractor's exploitation activities in the Area.
+To increase the confidence level in contractor disclosure, the ISA could require the Sponsoring State(s) to verify ISA Contractor disclosure on net payments to the Sponsoring State(s). - v.
+As proposed by the AG, an additional ETR normalization levy will come into force five years after the first day of Commercial Production - the provisional timing of when ISA Contractors are expected to depreciate part of their initial capital investment, scale up technology,establish an ecosystem of suppliers and become profitable. - vi.
+From Year 6, annual ETR normalization reviews for each ISA Contractor will calculate the cumulative project ETR from the start of commercial production to the previous year.
+This ETR will be compared to the ETR range determined by the Economic Planning Commission (see paragraph 10 below). - vii.
+If the ISA Contractor proves to the ISA that their cumulative ETR since the start of commercial production years falls within the ETR range prevailing in respect of land-based miners of same or similar minerals, the ISA ETR normalization levy is set to zero.
 [For illustration purposes, if the target ETR range was determined to be 30.9-70.7% / 39.2% median and Contractor proves that they paid the equivalent of 20% to the ISA + 25% to the Sponsoring State = 45% ETR, then the levy due to the ISA is set to zero.] - viii.
-If the ISA Contractor ETR for the preceding five-year ETR normalization period falls below the ETR range prevailing in respect of land-based miners of same or similar minerals, ISA may impose an additional ETR normalization levy to bring the contractor within the ETR range for land-based miners.
-[For illustration purposes, if the target ETR range was determined to be 30.9-70.7% and Contractor proves that they paid the equivalent of 20% to the ISA + 5% to the Sponsoring State = 25% ETR, then the ISA may decide to impose an additional levy of 14.2% to bring the Contractor in line with the 39.2% median of the 30.9-70.7% ETR range.] - ix.
-If in any given five-year ETR normalization period the Contractor makes a loss on their exploitation activities in the Area, no additional levy will be due to the ISA.
-The Contractor will be entitled to carry their loss forward into the next five-years ETR normalization period. - Assessing average ETR for ISA Contractors: Any assessment of average ETR should rely on a well-established methodology like IMF's Fiscal Analysis of Resource Industries (FARI) Methodology (see page 37 in IMF's Technical Note and Manual at https://www.imf.org/external/pubs/ft/tnm/2016/tnm1601.pdf).
+If the ISA Contractor cumulative ETR since the start of commercial production falls below the ETR range prevailing in respect of land-based miners of same or similar minerals, ISA may impose an additional ETR normalization levy to bring the contractor within the ETR range for land-based miners.
+[For illustration purposes, if the target ETR range was determined to be 30.9-70.7% and Contractor proves that they paid the equivalent of 20% to the ISA + 5% to the Sponsoring State = 25% ETR, then the ISA may decide to impose an additional levy of 14.2% to bring the Contractor in line with the 39.2% median of the 30.9-70.7% ETR range.] - Assessing cummulative ETR for ISA Contractors annually from year 6: Any assessment of cummulative ETR as from year 6 should be based on a pre-agreed list of "net payments to governments" ("The numerator") and the group entity's profit following audited accounts following Pillar Two Model Rules ("The denominator").